mala-lab/TAM-master/README.md

 ```

->📋  TAM is implemented in Pytorch 1.6.0 with python 3.7 and all the experiments are run on an NVIDIA GeForce RTX 3090 24GB GPU.
-For the large-scale graph datasets, T-Finace, Amazon-all, and YelpChi-all, all the experiments are run on NVIDIA A100 GPU.
+>📋  TAM is implemented in Pytorch 1.6.0 with Python 3.7 and all the experiments are run on an NVIDIA GeForce RTX 3090 24GB GPU.
+For large-scale graph datasets, like T-Finance and YelpChi-all, the experiments are run on NVIDIA A100 GPU for quickness.
 The experiments on OGB-Protein are run on the CPU.

 ## Datasets
 > BlogCatalog and ACM were downloaded from https://github.com/yixinliu233/CoLA <br>